-A full-time support staff member at The Union who can help you if you need extra support in your role.
-The Academic Representation Coordinator designs the training and looks after Digital Rep, so contact them to get your report: s.u.reps@mmu.ac.uk
+A full-time member of support staff at The Union who can help you if you need extra support in your role.
+The Faculty Liaison Coordinator designs the training and looks after Digital Rep. If you have any questions you can contact them on: